 Former World Champion Heavyweight Boxer, Muhammad Ali, has just completed his first visit to the Soviet Union.

-Former World Champion Heavyweight Boxer, Muhammad Ali, has just completed his first visit to the Soviet Union.
+Background: Former World Champion Heavyweight Boxer, Muhammad Ali, has just completed his first visit to the Soviet Union.
 Ali flew home to the United States last Wednesday (21 June) after a 12-day stay, during which he visited Moscow and the central Asian cities of Samarkand and Tashkent.

 SYNOPSIS: Ali was accompanied by his third wife Veronica and they celebrated their first wedding anniversary during the visit.